ewhicher/matter/content/collections/case_studies/building-a-product-incubator-within-a-global-sustainability-consultancy.md

     type: paragraph
   -
     type: paragraph
+theme: 'bg-light-blue-strong text-dark-grey'
+client: ERM
+snippet: 'ERM, a global sustainability consultancy, asked us to help them to define and embed a product accelerator within the digital organisation.
+The goal was to build new products and services that could enable their consulting work, generate new revenue and give clients better tools to manage ESG risk within their organisation.'
+updated_by: 2aeb9238-8dc7-441b-bfb7-6f63dd73a005
+updated_at: 1676899263
+thumbnail: erm-crisp.jpg
 footer_text:
   -
-    type: paragraph
+    type: heading
+    attrs:
+      level: 4
     content:
       -
         type: text
         text: 'Discover how our UX and Service Design capabilities combine to invent better customer journeys.'
-theme: 'bg-light-blue-strong text-dark-grey'
-client: ERM
-snippet: 'ERM, a global sustainability consultancy, asked us to help them to define and embed a product accelerator within the digital organisation.
-The goal was to build new products and services that could enable their consulting work, generate new revenue and give clients better tools to manage ESG risk within their organisation.'
-updated_by: 5f20d2d4-de53-416b-b95a-e8c0e1e84c3f
-updated_at: 1676463463
-thumbnail: erm-crisp.jpg
 ---